Whether you’re a history buff, an art-lover, or a self-confessed chocoholic, here are some of the best museums in Belgium to satisfy your interests.

 6. Chocolate Nation, Antwerp

 Belgian is, of course, famous for its rich and decadent chocolate.
 Therefore, it should come as no surprise that there are a plethora of chocolate museums dotted around the country.
 The mother of these, however, is without a doubt Chocolate Nation; the world’s largest Belgian chocolate museum which can be found in Antwerp.
 There are 14 thematic rooms to explore during a 60 to 90-minute tour.
 During the journey, visitors can learn the story of how cocoa traveled from the far plantations of the equator to Antwerp.
 They will also discover chocolate traditions, history, brands, products, and innovations that have built its worldwide reputation.
 One of the highlights of the museum, however, is the gigantic fantasy machine.
 This shows how chocolate is made and where the velvety smooth taste comes from.
 Still hungry?
-Read our Guide to Belgium chocolate.
+Read our guide to Belgian chocolate.

 Chocolate Nation, Koningin Astridplein 7, 2018 Antwerpen